amuhaimin02/flutzy/README.md

-# yatzy
+# Flutzy

-Yatzy-based dice game.
+A dice game based on Yahtzee/Yatzy, built with Flutter.

 ## Getting Started